Trump hits China with more tariffs, says Xi moving too slow on trade | MarketScreener

-The announcement extends Trump's trade tariffs to nearly all China's imports into the United States and marks an abrupt end to a temporary truce in a trade war that has disrupted global supply chains and roiled financial markets.
+The announcement on Thursday extends Trump's trade tariffs to nearly all China's imports into the United States and marks an abrupt end to a temporary truce in a trade war that has disrupted global supply chains and roiled financial markets.

 "I think President Xi ... wants to make a deal, but frankly, he's not going fast enough," Trump said.